philipbed/FPTS/README.md

 # FPTS
 A Financial Portfolio Tracking system, that uses Yahoo API Web Service to update a user's tracked stock prices in the system.

-This was a class project designated to increase our familiarity with GOF Design Patters
+This was a class project designated to increase our familiarity with the Gang of Four Design Patters.
+	Some design patterns that were employed are Memento, Command, and Strategy.